brandonhilkert/fucking_shell_scripts/README.md

 Completely confused by Chef?
 Blowing your brains out over Ansible?
 Lost control of your Puppets?
 Wanna just use **fucking shell scripts** to configure a server?
 Read on!

+# Activity

+While this project served a very specific purpose, ongoing development has stopped.
+Pull requests will be accepted, but it is currently not being actively developed.

 # Features

 *   Wraps up the fog gem, so it can be used on any cloud service, including AWS, rackspace, etc.